lekhrajdinkar/01-Frontend-Angular6-fundamentals/notes/CSS_HTML/002_Modern_web_design.md

 ## Web Design Basic.

 ### key point:
-1. Flat design - simple 2d design used these days to have clear decription and use experience. eg: ios6 logo vs ios7 logos.
+1. Flat design - simple 2d design, used these days to have clear description and good user experience. eg: ios6 vs ios7.
 2.

 ***